dansinker/pathfinderclub/index.markdown

 title: Pathfinder Club - home
 ---

-This is should be text about what Pathfinder is, what the pathfinder club is, who's in the club (first names only) what their characters are, and a little introduction to the writeups.
+This should be text about what Pathfinder is, what the pathfinder club is, who's in the club (first names only) what their characters are, and a little introduction to the writeups.

 Gameplay Writeups
 =================